UKBMI Scale

 What is a healthy BMI for men in the UK?

 The NHS healthy BMI range for men is 18.5 to 24.9, the same as for women.
-Lower thresholds (healthy 18.5 to 22.9) apply for men of South Asian, Chinese, Black African or African-Caribbean family background.
+Lower thresholds (healthy 18.5 to 22.9) apply for men of Asian, Middle Eastern, Black African or African-Caribbean family background.

 Is BMI accurate for muscular men?